eleblanc-ai/SweetPea/README.md

 <!-- If you choose instead to dig into any warnings that come up, then I recommend first checking out NPM's documentation on [auditing packages for security vulnerabilities](https://docs.npmjs.com/auditing-package-dependencies-for-security-vulnerabilities).-->

-2. Build and start the core website.
+Next, build and start the core website.

         npm run build
         npm start